thomas-haslwanter/statsintro/rst/statsDistributions.rst

 the *t-distribution*, and converges for larger values towards the normal distribution.

+The t-distribution was first described by a researcher working under the pseudonym of "Student", and the corresponding test is therefore sometimes referred to as *Student's t-test*.

 If :math:`\bar{x}` is the sample mean, and *s* the sample standard deviation, then

 .. math::  t = \frac{\bar{x}-\mu}{s/ \sqrt{n}}